timoncosoi/UIPopupsPortfolio/README.md

+Example of a pop-up store for purchasing game items The window contains logic to rearrange it for the new currency when you click on different buttons in the main menu.
+Also added to the window is the generation of a random number of packs.
-Example of a pop-up store for purchasing game items This video shows ShopPopup working with aspect ratio 16x9.
+This video shows ShopPopup working with aspect ratio 16x9.

 ## Click on the image above to watch the demo video.